testem/testem/README.md

 Go Completely Headless with PhantomJS!
 --------------------------------------

-If you have [PhantomJS](http://www.phantomjs.org/) installed in your system and the `phantomjs` executable is in your path, Testem will use it automatically to run your tests for your convenience. ***Installing [PhantomJS](http://www.phantomjs.org/) is highly recommended***!
+If you have [PhantomJS](http://www.phantomjs.org/) installed in your system and the `phantomjs` executable is in your path, Testem will use it automatically to run your tests for your convenience. ***Installing [PhantomJS](http://www.phantomjs.org/) is highly recommended!***

 Credits
 -------